-ACM may provide de-identified information to third party organisations to assist us with improvement of our services, public health policy and to facilitate profession related outcomes including research.
+ACM may provide information to third party organisations to assist us with improvement of our services, public health policy and to facilitate profession related outcomes including research.
 ACM may combine customer’s personal information received with other information held about them.
 This includes information received from third parties.

 Please contact ACM immediately if there is reason to believe there has been any un-authorised use of personal information that they hold.